When will the 2017 certification exams be available?

 How can I prepare for the exam?

 Depending on which certification you are interested in testing for, please read the relevant study guide carefully.
 See links for the study guides, above.
 You can also sign up for free at go.cloudbees.com and click on Training.
 You’ll see a list of categories on the left panel.
 If you click on certification, you will see detailed documents related to certification plus a certification online self-paced course with labs.
-Please note that documents are free while the course is not.
+Please note that the documents are free for everyone but the actual course is fee-based, unless you are a CloudBees customer.

 Do I need to take both exams to prove expertise on open source Jenkins and CloudBees Jenkins Enterprise?

-No, taking and passing the CloudBees Jenkins Engineer certification exam (CCJE) means you have proven expertise in both areas.
+No, taking and passing the Certified CloudBees Jenkins Engineer exam means you have proven expertise in both areas.

 Will I be certified if I pass?
 What will determine my passing or failing?
 Will I be notified (pass/fail) on the day of the exam?